-Complaints must first go through the institution's internal procedures (noted above) for resolution of the concern.
-If a student is not satisfied with the outcome of the institutional process, the complaint may be brought to the SARA student Complaint Process.
+Complaints must first go through the institution's internal procedures (noted above) to resolve the concern.
+If a student is not satisfied with the outcome of the institutional process, the complaint may be brought to the SARA portal agency in the institution's home state - refer to the SARA Student Complaint Process.